PEtab-dev/petab_select/doc/test_suite.rst

 .. [#f2] Noise parameter is removed, noise is fixed to ``1``.

 .. [#f3] This is a computationally expensive problem to solve.
 Developers can try a model selection initialized with the provided predecessor model, which is a model start that reproducibly finds the expected model.
 To solve the problem reproducibly *ab initio*, on the order of 100 random model starts are required.
 This test case reproduces the model selection problem presented in https://doi.org/10.1016/j.cels.2016.01.002.
+A description of this model selection problem is also provided at :ref:`test_case_0009`.